 “Performing an upgrade is one of the effective ways to improve an existing system.
 Technology keeps changing and for software to remain useful, it should be upgraded to the latest version.
 Another way to enhance a system is by updating it.

-Updating the software gives users access to up-to-date security which the software developers have come up with to be able to protect their application from malicious viruses.
+Updating the software gives users access to up-to-date security which the software developers have come up with to be able to protect their applications from malicious viruses.
 An existing system can also be enhanced by upgrading the hardware.”

 16. What New Standard Did You Introduce During Your Last Role?
 How Did You Ensure It Was Adopted?

 Here, the interviewer will assess whether you conform to and popularize set industry standards.